 The islands of Hawaii are a magical paradise, filled with natural wonders, pristine waters and rich culture.
-Hawaii is home to 137, eight of which are habited.
+Hawaii is home to 137 islands, eight of which are inhabited.

 The most popular, Hawaii, is affectionately referred to as the “Big Island” and is where most new visitors will land first.